-Ten to fifteen years ago demining was a hit and miss affair - nodding almost accidentally towards the"humanitarian" values that now distinguish it from military demining.
+Throughout the 1990s demining was a hit and miss affair - nodding almost accidentally towards the"humanitarian" values that now distinguish it from military demining.
 Some claim that the HALO Trust first coined the term "Humanitarian demining" in the late 1980s, but I have always found that hard to believe.
-The word "demining" is more American than English, and I think that it came from RONCO's early involvement in Afghanistan supplying dogs to clear supply routes for the Mujahadeen.
+The word "demining" is more American than English, and I think that it came from the U.S. commercial RONCO's early involvement in Afghanistan supplying dogs to clear supply routes for the Mujahadeen.
 MAG were also involved in those early days - and probably the Humanitarian Demining industry was started by all three rather than any one group.

-The UN's costs were astonishly high, but their presence often served other political purposes which allowed real costs to be concealed behind in-kind donations of staff and equipment from serving military forces around the world.
+The UN's costs were astonishingly high, but their presence often served other political purposes which allowed real costs to be concealed behind in-kind donations of staff and equipment from serving military forces around the world.
 Meanwhile HALO and MAG competed for the charitable funds from European sources - and commercial groups began to appear and compete for other funds.
-MINETECH and MECHEM are the longest lived commercial successes, joined by Greenfields (now ELS/ALS/LS) and BACTEC as time passed.
-Many others, from RimFire to MineSafe, SCS to ROMTEC came and went with varying degrees of visibility.
+MINETECH and MECHEM are the longest lived commercial successes, joined by BACTEC as time passed.
+Many others, from RimFire to MineSafe, Greenfields to ROMTEC came and went with varying degrees of visibility.
 New NGO players varied in size from NPA (who were early to stretch their development remit and get involved in demining around the world) through Handicap International to tiny MgM.
 When HD started in the former Yugoslavia, most new players were commercial and in the business to make money.
 In truth, even some of the NGOs are not above paying gross salaries to senior executives who do little and know less.
 We all need to earn a living and money is the main motivator for many.
-There are odd exceptions, like socialist NPA who pay programme managers the same as Technical Advisors, (and pay both rather less than many others) but even NPA staff have to earn a living.
+There are odd exceptions, like socialist NPA who began paying programme managers the same as Technical Advisors (and paid both rather less than many others), but even NPA staff have to earn a living.

 The start of Humanitarian Demining coincided with the end of the "Cold War" and a down-sizing of Western armies, which goes some way to explain why HD became dominated by ex-military characters.
 A few unashamedly combined more traditional mercenary activity with demining, and many others found the conversion to "humanitarian" difficult.
 Demining groups frequently had commanding officers who could not be questioned and imposed military discipline on subordinates who were not meant to question their orders.
 Many retained their uniform, ranks and military clearance drills, clinging to the familiar and rejecting any opportunity to learn.